mootools/mootools-more/Docs/Forms/FormValidator.Extras.md

 * beforeDate - (*string*)  'The date should be the same or before {label}.' where *label* is the name of another date field
 * startMonth - (*string*)  'Please select a start month'
 * sameMonth - (*string*)  'These two dates must be in the same month - you must change one or the other.'
+* creditcard - (*string*) 'The credit card number entered is invalid.
+Please check the number and try again. {length} digits entered.' where *length* is the number of integers entered.

 [FormValidator]: #FormValidator